 Thinking ahead to the future, you’ve successfully passed the implementation phase of an ERP project, and now you’re in the post-implementation phase.
 What supports should be provided during this phase of an ERP project?
 Our experts recommend planning for at least two months of support post-go-live.
 In addition, we suggest a high-level allotment of staffing hours for 12 months post-implementation.
 This is for a couple of reasons.
 One, so new users are trained properly.
 Second, so your team has full support to retain and actually apply the training knowledge to their everyday processes.
 Organizations that incorporate training with a new ERP system reap better benefits, such as improved employee adoption and performance, which leads to faster ROI.

 Another advantage is to help your team can better embrace the change.
 Change management is often the most challenging but also the most important aspect of a business transformation.
 Change takes time, and we all know not everyone is a fan of it, so it’s imperative to have an effective change management strategy in place that isn’t rushed.
 Otherwise, you run the risk of staff resistance, or worse staff insubordination, which is a major impediment in the achievement of an organization’s goals and objectives.

 Just like any other project, planning is critical to a successful roll-out, and there are no exceptions to a business management software project.
 A whole lot of planning needs to happen in determining the cost, resources, and time requirements that your business needs to launch a new ERP system.
-Take advantage of the free tools out there that can help you figure out your own company’s cost, like the Acumatica Cloud ERP Estimator.
+Take advantage of the free tools out there that can help you figure out your own company’s cost.

 Clearing up any uncertainty ahead of time lets you uncover hidden costs that might jeopardize the success of your ERP project.
 All businesses are different, and we at IntelRise appreciates that.
 We can help you focus on your unique business needs and work with you to map out an effective ERP implementation plan that is practical, realistic, and attainable.